 The Bay Area’s celebrated museums provide a firm cultural anchor.

 The M. H. de Young Memorial Museum houses American art from the 17th to the 21st century.
 Updated in 2005 by Herzog & Meuron, the building itself is as intriguing as the exhibits housed within.
+Of particular note at the de Young is the fantastic collection of antique rugs and the Caroline and H. McCoy Jones Collection of kilims.
 Other important museums include the Palace of Fine Arts, the Contemporary Jewish Museum and the Haas Lilienthal House.
-The San Francisco Museum of Modern Art is currently closed, undergoing a major renovation.
-It is expected to re-open in early 2016.
+The San Francisco Museum of Modern Art recently re-opened after a a major renovation in 2016.

 Art enthusiasts will find much to engage them in the Bay Area’s gallery scene.
 Always home to artistic exploration and avant garde lifestyle trends, San Francisco continues its trailblazing path with its crop of new galleries, many of which showcase local artists who have taken this unique city as their inspiration.
 The City’s various ethnic communities are unusually well represented here, and accessible, to-the-minute works–from murals to graffiti art and street sculpture–are intimately woven into the San Franciscan’s everyday experience.
 Pop-up galleries and monthly art walks continue this encouragement of talent, most notably in downtown Oakland, which is rapidly gaining national notice for its burgeoning art scene.